Namass/Branch-Integration-Guides/ios_quickstart.md

 // ... insert code to start the spinner of your choice here ...

 [[Branch getInstance] getShortURLWithParams:params andChannel:@"SMS" andFeature:@"Referral" andCallback:^(NSString *url, NSError *error) {
+	if (!error) {
 	    // Check to make sure we can send messages on this device if ([MFMessageComposeViewController canSendText]) {
 	        MFMessageComposeViewController *messageComposer = [[MFMessageComposeViewController alloc] init];

 	        // Set the contents of the SMS/iMessage -- be sure to include the URL!
 	        [messageComposer setBody:[NSString stringWithFormat:@"You should definitely take a look at MyApp -- use my invite code to get free brownie points: %@", url]];

 	        messageComposer.messageComposeDelegate = self;
 	        [self presentViewController:messageComposer animated:YES completion:^{
 	            // ... insert code to stop the spinner here (be sure to do so on the main thread) ...

 	        }];
 	    } else {
 	        // ... insert code to stop the spinner here (be sure to do so on the main thread) ...
 	        [[[UIAlertView alloc] initWithTitle:@"Sorry" message:@"Your device does not allow sending SMS or iMessages." delegate:nil cancelButtonTitle:@"Okay" otherButtonTitles:nil] show];
+	    }
     }
 }];
 ```